flatiron/director-reflector/README.md

 # Director-reflector

-Reflects a Node.js HTTP client API wrapper for pre-existing [Director](http://github.com/flatiron/director) routers.
-Compatible with any `Director.Router` instance.
-Requires **no** additional configuration.
+Reflects [request](https://github.com/mikeal/request) based HTTP client API wrappers for pre-existing [Director](http://github.com/flatiron/director) routers.
+Requires **no**  configuration and is compatible with any `Director.Router` instance.

 # Explanation

-Director-reflector removes the process of writing boilerplate client code for communicating with [Director](http://github.com/flatiron/director) routers over HTTP.
-Director-reflector uses <a href="http://en.wikipedia.org/wiki/Reflection_(computer_programming)">reflection</a> to reflect a node.js HTTP Client API wrapper API.
-This Client wrapper maps all remote routes to a local object and method calls.
+Director-reflector removes the process of writing boilerplate client code for communicating with HTTP [Director](http://github.com/flatiron/director) routers.
+Director-reflector uses <a href="http://en.wikipedia.org/wiki/Reflection_(computer_programming)">reflection</a> to reflect an API client which maps all remote routes to a local object and method calls.

-Through the removal of this boilerplate code, Director-reflector creates a robust, standardized, and re-usable http client API wrapper base for any [Director](http://github.com/flatiron/director) router.
+Through the removal of this boilerplate code, Director-reflector creates a robust, standardized, and re-usable Director client API wrapper base for any [Director](http://github.com/flatiron/director) router.

-Director-reflector makes the least amount of assumptions possible about your application and creates an API wrapper whose complexity is **as minimalistic as possible**.

-**Note**: The default client which Director-reflector reflects **will cover all routes out of the box, but you are encouraged to extend the reflected client with your own personal sugar-syntax**.
+**Note**: Director-reflector makes the least amount of assumptions possible about your application.
+The API client wrapper it reflects, is designed to be **as minimalistic as possible**.
+The default client will cover all routes out of the box, but **you are encouraged to extend the reflected base client with your own personal sugar-syntax**.

 # Installation